Please upgrade your browser. Certain features in this website are not compatible with your current version.

 That’s not the only way we’re involved with schools.
 We also run football-based sports provision at many schools in the area.
 Our use of schools and their facilities as the training grounds for one-off and recurring sessions is why they’re one of, if not the most, important connectors in our relationship with our communities, and a crucial facilitator for the depth of our immersion within those communities.
 The locality, trust and safety of schools are characteristics we’ve been able to attribute to ourselves as an organisation as we’ve grown ever larger.
 At the heart of it all, we’re a community based club.

-That’s exactly what we were able to explain to Kier at the session, but it also triggered another conversation regarding the lack of accessible facilities in London for Grassroots clubs.
+That’s exactly what we were able to explain to Keir at the session, but it also triggered another conversation regarding the lack of accessible facilities in London for Grassroots clubs.
 It’s a barrier to participation for many young Londoners, and one that we’re continuousy challenging.

 Thanks Keir and hope to have you down again very soon.